sinaru/automata/README.md

 # Automata

-Automata is a simple automated Ubuntu machine setup tool.
+Automata is a simple python package to automate the setup of Ubuntu machines.
 Automata has it's own DSL based on YAML syntax to specify the configuration for the Ubuntu machine.

 To run: